 These numbers can change anytime since both tools always update their databases.
 That’s why I’ll be checking Ahrefs’ Keyword Explorer page and Semrush’s stats occasionally to keep my article up to date.

-Semrush offers a 7-day money-back guarantee if you upgraded to a paid plan but don’t want to keep it for some reason.
+Semrush offers a 7-day money-back guarantee if you upgrade to a paid plan but don’t want to keep it for some reason.

 I once upgraded to the Semrush Pro plan by mistake, which cost me $139.95.
 I reached out to their support, and they gave me my money back within a few days.